 Photo courtesy of New Thought Media

 There is a ton of kid fun to be had in Jackson Hole beyond the ski slopes.
 In fact, Travelocity recently named Jackson Hole one of the Best Family-Friendly Cities in the country!
-We’ve narrowed it down to the top 8 ways for children of all ages to get the most out of their visit to our little amazing corner of the Cowboy State.
+We’ve narrowed the things to do in Jackson Hole with kids down to the top 8 ways for children of all ages to get the most out of their visit to our little amazing corner of the Cowboy State.

 1. Take a Ride on the Cowboy Coaster